apache/cordova-docs/docs/en/edge/guide/getting-started/tizen/index.md

     - A widget package should be generated in your project root directory (e.g: `cordova-basic.wgt`)

-    - __NOTE:__ The provided samples Tizen Cordova projects are not basic hello world applications.
-They contain a simple example usage of the Battery Cordova API.
+    - __NOTE:__ The sample Tizen Cordova projects provided go beyond basic "hello world" applications, and feature example usage of the Battery API.

 5A.
 Deploy to Simulator
 -----------------------